Wiley Peck

-Wiley J. Peck (born September 15, 1957) is a retired American professional basketball player.
-Born in Montgomery, Alabama, he was a 6'7" and 220 lb shooting guard and played college basketball at Mississippi State University.
+Wiley J. Peck (born September 15, 1957) is an American former professional basketball player.
+Born in Montgomery, Alabama, he was a 6'7" and 220 lb power forward and played college basketball for the Mississippi State Bulldogs.
 He had a brief career in the National Basketball Association (NBA) in 1979-80.

-Peck was selected 19th overall by the San Antonio Spurs in the 1979 NBA Draft.
+Peck was selected 19th overall by the San Antonio Spurs in the 1979 NBA draft.
 After one season with the Spurs, he was selected by the Dallas Mavericks in the 1980 expansion draft.